-Term Section
+Term .
+Section

 Exchange Agent 2.05

 Exchange Fund 2.05

 FTC 8.01

 Government Officials 4.24

 Indemnified Person 7.04

 International Plan 4.16

 Mailing Date 2.05

 Material Contract 4.19

 Merger 2.01

 Merger Consideration 2.02

 Merger Subsidiary Preamble

 Non-Electing Shares 2.04

 Parent Preamble

 Parent Class B Approval 7.03

 Parent SEC Documents 5.07

 Parent Securities 5.05

 Parent Subsidiary Securities 5.06

 PAS Preamble

 Per Share Stock Consideration 2.02

 Phantom Stock Unit 2.06

 Proxy Statement 4.09

 Registration Statement 4.09

 Representatives 6.03

 Schedule 13E-3 4.09

 Second Request 8.01

 Stock Proration Factor 2.04

 Superior Proposal 6.03

 Surviving Entity 2.01

 Tax 4.15

 Taxing Authority 4.15

 Tax Return 4.15

 Tax Sharing Agreements 4.15

 2009 Indenture 7.09

 368 Reorganization 4.20

 Uncertificated Shares 2.05

 Section 1.02.
 Other Definitional and Interpretative Provisions.
 The words "hereof", "herein" and "hereunder" and words of like import used in this Agreement shall refer to this Agreement as a whole and not to any particular provision of this Agreement.
 The captions herein are included for convenience of reference only and shall be ignored in the construction or interpretation hereof.
 References to Articles, Sections, Exhibits and Schedules are to Articles, Sections, Exhibits and Schedules of this Agreement unless otherwise specified.
 All Exhibits and Schedules annexed hereto or referred to herein are hereby incorporated in and made a part of this Agreement as if set forth in full herein.
 Any capitalized terms used in any Exhibit or Schedule but not otherwise defined therein, shall have the meaning as defined in this Agreement.
 Any singular term in this Agreement shall be deemed to include the plural, and any plural term the singular.
 Whenever the words "include", "includes" or "including" are used in this Agreement, they shall be deemed to be followed by the words "without limitation", whether or not they are in fact followed by those words or words of like import.
 "Writing", "written" and comparable terms refer to printing, typing and other means of reproducing words (including electronic media) in a visible form.
-References to any statute shall be deemed to refer to such statute as amended, modified or supplemented from time to time in accordance with the terms hereof and thereof; provided that with respect to any agreement or contract listed on any schedules hereto, all such amendments, modifications or supplements must also be listed in the appropriate schedule.
+References to any statute shall be deemed to refer to such statute as amended from time to time and to any rules or regulations promulgated thereunder.
+References to any agreement or contract are to that agreement or contract as amended, modified or supplemented from time to time in accordance with the terms hereof and thereof; provided that with respect to any agreement or contract listed on any schedules hereto, all such amendments, modifications or supplements must also be listed in the appropriate schedule.
 References to any Person include the successors and permitted assigns of that Person.
 References from or through any date mean, unless otherwise specified, from and including or through and including, respectively.
 References to "law", "laws" or to a particular statute or law shall be deemed also to include any Applicable Law.

-ARTICLE 2 THE MERGER
+THE MERGER